|Price: $650.00 (Early Registrant Price $625.00)

 Experience Level: Beginner

-The course will address rehabilitation of a cancer patient addressing issues that are commonly seen such as cardiotoxicity, peripheral neuropathy, and radiation fibrosis.
+The course will address issues that are commonly seen in a patient who has been diagnosed with cancer such as cardiotoxicity, peripheral neuropathy, and radiation fibrosis.
 Treatment techniques will be instructed throughout the course that will develop the participant’s clinical skills including manual techniques, exercise prescription, balance training, and specific taping techniques.
 Some holistic medicine topics, including yoga and mindfulness, will be discussed in order to fully prepare the participant to be able to competently work with cancer survivors.